Running Awk

 is thus essentially a place holder,

-in case some option becomes obsolete in a future version of gawk.
+in case some option becomes obsolete in a future version of gawk

 This section intentionally left blank.

-FS(see section Command Line Options) is not necessary given the command line variable assignment feature; it remains only for backwards compatibility. -
+assignment feature; it remains only for backwards compatibility.